pa06lak/pa06lak/README.md

-# 💫 About Me:
+# 💫 About Me

-👩‍💻 About Me<br>Hi, I'm Palak Shah — a Computer Science student at Durham University with a strong interest in Artificial Intelligence, Quantum Computing, and building tech that makes a difference.
-I enjoy turning creative ideas into reality, whether through solo projects, research, or collaborating at hackathons like DurHack, where my team and I built Affirmasaurus — a mental health app powered by facial recognition and affirmations (and yes, dinosaurs 🦖).<br><br>🌱 What I'm Learning Right Now<br>Quantum Computing fundamentals using Qiskit<br><br>Machine Learning and model evaluation techniques<br><br>Computer Vision with OpenCV for face and gesture tracking<br><br>Discrete Mathematics – flows, matchings, and graph theory<br><br>Full-stack development with Python, Streamlit, and Flask<br><br>Sharpening my problem-solving and algorithmic thinking through projects and courses<br><br>🤝 Open to Collaborations In<br>AI/ML-powered tools and research<br><br>Cross-platform app development with Python (BeeWare, Kivy)<br><br>Projects focused on mental health, education, or social good<br><br>Hackathons, open-source contributions, and internships<br><br>🙋‍♀️ I’d Love Help With<br>Contributing to impactful open-source AI projects<br><br>Making my apps more production-ready and scalable<br><br>Learning more about ethical AI and responsible data use<br><br>Software engineering best practices for cleaner architecture<br><br>💬 Ask Me About<br>How we created Affirmasaurus at DurHack 🦖<br><br>My journey in AI, quantum computing, and computer vision<br><br>Building interactive recommender systems and quizzes<br><br>Studying Computer Science at Durham University<br><br>Raising £400 for charity by combining creativity and community<br><br>Anything Python, AI, Quantum, or how to get started in tech as a student!<br><br>
+👩‍💻 **Hi, I'm Palak Shah** — a Computer Science student at **Durham University** with a strong interest in **Artificial Intelligence**, **Quantum Computing**, and building tech that makes a difference.
+I enjoy turning creative ideas into reality, whether through solo projects, research, or collaborating at hackathons like **DurHack**, where my team and I built **Affirmasaurus** — a mental health app powered by facial recognition and affirmations (and yes, dinosaurs 🦖).

+---

+### 🌱 What I'm Learning Right Now
+- Quantum Computing fundamentals using **Qiskit**
+- Machine Learning and model evaluation techniques
+- Computer Vision with **OpenCV** for face and gesture tracking
+- Discrete Mathematics – flows, matchings, and graph theory
+- Full-stack development with **Python**, **Streamlit**, and **Flask**
+- Sharpening my problem-solving and algorithmic thinking through projects and courses

+---

+### 🤝 Open to Collaborations In
+- AI/ML-powered tools and research
+- Cross-platform app development with Python (**BeeWare**, **Kivy**)
+- Projects focused on mental health, education, or social good
+- Hackathons, open-source contributions, and internships

+---

+### 🙋‍♀️ I’d Love Help With
+- Contributing to impactful open-source AI projects
+- Making my apps more production-ready and scalable
+- Learning more about ethical AI and responsible data use
+- Software engineering best practices for cleaner architecture

+---

+### 💬 Ask Me About
+- How we created **Affirmasaurus** at DurHack 🦖
+- My journey in AI, quantum computing, and computer vision
+- Building interactive recommender systems and quizzes
+- Studying Computer Science at **Durham University**
+- Raising £400 for charity by combining creativity and community
+- Anything Python, AI, Quantum, or how to get started in tech as a student!

+---

 ## 🌐 Socials: